-Mozart had been required to complete more flute concerti and quartets but didn't complete them all at this stage.
+Mozart was required to compose more flute concerti and quartets but didn't complete them all at this stage.

 The Cadenza at the end was composed by Jean Pierre Rampal (1922-2000), the most famous French flautist, who popularised the flute in the post World II years.
 All of Rampal's works are excellent for flute playing.